HotShot003/Box-Jump-Animation/README.md

 ## Description

-This program demonstrates basic game development concepts using Pygame.
+This project demonstrates simple rectangle movement using the Pygame library in Python.

-The player-controlled rectangle can move left, right using the arrow keys.
-Additionally, it can jump when the spacebar is pressed.
+The program creates a window where the user can control the movement of a rectangle using the arrow keys.

+The background color is set to a soothing light blue, and the rectangle is rendered in a charming pastel pink color.

+The movement is smooth, thanks to a frame rate cap of 60 frames per second.

 ## Tech Used